fhi-beta/mobaGenetics-qc/methylation/README.md

   will run.
 For MoMics users this is set right as long as you have set data\_path correctly (see above).
 - rule What part of the pipeline you want to run This should in most cases be third_part.
-The exception is if you need to generate lists over bad samples - for MoMics users these are already found and placed under the sets QC/input sub-directory.
+The exception is the first time you run the pipeline as you need to generate lists over bad samples - for MoMics users these are already found and placed under the sets QC/input sub-directory.
 - cores Max number of cores to use

 If you wish to run one local config file, met001.yaml for example, you